danriz/swe573/index.md

 ## Welcome my SWE 573 page

 I have been working as system analyst, administrator, business analysis and functional architect.
 When I entered work force, analysts need to know coding.
+I am educated to decide based on facts, reason and logic to be analyst.
+Unfortunately, currently everyone in Turkey is an analyst.
+TV channels are full with people who can analyze any topic.
-Now market condition has changed.
+Anyhow, now market condition has changed.
 Now being a developer is popular.
 I made a madness and entered software engineering.
 Let's see what will this journey bring.

 I will document my progress in this portal.